amirj11/advanced-system-design/README.md

 * API: localhost:5000
 * GUI: http://localhost:8080

-After deployment you can start uploading sample files from the client to the server, and watch the results in the GUI or get them with the CLI.
+After deployment you can start uploading sample files from the client to the server (after running the installation script on your host), and watch the results in the GUI or get them with the CLI.
 The deployment script may take several minutes to finish preparing the system and build the project image.